deepakkk3/Web-Application-Penetration/SQL-Injection/README.md

    These Input Fields Are Vulnerable To SQL Injection.
 An Attacker Could Use SQL Commands In The Input In A Way That Would Alter The SQL Statement Executed By The Database Server.
-For Example, They Could Use A Trick Involving A Single Quote And Set The Passwd Field To:-
+For Example, They Could Use A Trick Involving A Single Quote And Set The 'Passwd' Field To:-

       password' OR 1=1

    As A Result, The Database Server Runs The Following SQL Query:

       SELECT id FROM users WHERE username='username' AND password='password' OR 1=1'

-  Because Of The OR 1=1 Statement, The WHERE Clause Returns The First id From The users Table No Matter What The username And password Are.
+   Because Of The "OR 1=1" Statement,The 'WHERE' Clause Returns The First 'id' From The 'users' Table No Matter What The 'username' And 'password' Are.
-  The First user id In A   Database Is Very Often The Administrator.
-In This Way, The Attacker Not Only Bypasses Authentication But Also
+   The First user 'id' In A Database Is Very Often The Administrator.In This Way,The Attacker Not Only Bypasses Authentication But Also
-  Gains Administrator Privileges.
-They Can Also Comment Out The Rest Of The SQL Statement To Control The Execution Of The SQL Query Further:
+   Gains Administrator Privileges.They Can Also Comment Out The Rest Of The SQL Statement To Control The Execution Of The SQL Query Further:

     -- MySQL, MSSQL, Oracle, PostgreSQL, SQLite
     ' OR '1'='1' --